Unbounded $p_\tau$-Convergence in Vector Lattices Normed by Locally Solid Lattices: Introduction

 Let $E$ be a vector lattice and $\tau$ be a linear topology on $E$ that has a base at zero consisting of solid sets.
-Then the pair $(E,\tau)$ is called {\em locally solid vector lattice}.
-It should be noted that all topologies considered throughout this article are assumed to be Hausdorff.
-It follows from \cite[Thm.
-2.28]{AB} that a linear topology $(E,\tau)$ with vector lattice $E$ is locally solid vector lattice iff it is generated by a family of Riesz pseudonorms $\{\rho_j\}_{j\in J}$.
-Moreover, if a family of Riesz pseudonorms generates a locally solid topology $\tau$ on a vector lattice $E$ then $x_\alpha \tc x$ iff $\rho_j(x_\alpha-x)\to 0$ in $\mathbb{R}$ for each $j\in J$.
-In this paper, unless otherwise, the pair $(E,\tau)$ refers to a locally solid vector lattice with a family of Riesz pseudonorms $\{\rho_j\}_{j\in J}$ that generates the topology $\tau$.
-We shall keep in mind the following facts.
+Then the pair $(E,\tau)$ is called a {\em locally solid vector lattice}.
+It follows from \cite[Thm.2.28]{AB} that a linear topology $\tau$ on a vector lattice $E$ is locally solid vector lattice iff it is generated by a family of Riesz pseudonorms $\{\rho_j\}_{j\in J}$.
+Moreover, if a family of Riesz pseudonorms generates a locally solid topology $\tau$ on a vector lattice $E$, then $x_\alpha \tc x$ iff $\rho_j(x_\alpha-x)\to 0$ in $\mathbb{R}$ for each $j\in J$.
+It should be noted that all topologies considered throughout this article are assumed to be Hausdorff, and also, unless otherwise, the pair $(E,\tau)$ refers to a locally solid vector lattice with a family of Riesz pseudonorms $\{\rho_j\}_{j\in J}$ that generates the topology $\tau$.
+Moreover, all vector lattices are assumed to be real and Archimedean.
+For any $u\in E$, one can observe that $\frac{1}{n}u\tc 0$ in a $(E,\tau)$ because of $\rho_j(\frac{1}{n}u)\leq\frac{1}{n}\rho_j(u)\to 0$ in $\mathbb{R}$ for all $j\in J$; see \cite[p.2]{DEM}.
+So, we shall keep in mind the following lemma, obtained from \cite[Thm.2.28]{AB}.

-\begin{lem} Let $(x_\alpha)$ and $(y_\alpha)$ be two nets in a locally solid vector lattice $(E,\tau)$.
-If $\lvert y_\alpha\rvert\leq \lvert x_\alpha\rvert$ for all $\alpha$, and $x_\alpha\tc 0$ in $E$ then $y_\alpha\tc 0$ in $E$. \end{lem}
+\begin{lem} Let $(x_\alpha)_{\alpha\in A}$ and $(y_\alpha)_{\alpha\in A}$ be two nets in a locally solid vector lattice $(E,\tau)$.
+If $\lvert y_\alpha\rvert\leq \lvert x_\alpha\rvert$ for all $\alpha \in A$ and $x_\alpha\tc 0$ in $E$ then $y_\alpha\tc 0$ in $E$. \end{lem}

+Let $(X,p,E)$ be an $LNVL$ whit $(E,\tau)$ being a locally solid vector lattice, then $(X,p,E_\tau)$ is called a {\em vector lattice normed by locally solid lattice}, abbreviated as $LSNVL$.
+Dealing with $LSNVL$s, we shall keep in mind also the following examples.